GreyRook/code-with-style/docs/review/index.md

 good code review on it, then that code is considered reviewed.

 *Adjustment Grey Rook:*
-*There is not yet a guidline how to do pair-programming at Grey Rook.*
+*ToDo: There is not yet a guidline how to do pair-programming at Grey Rook.*
 *This needs to be implemented before in-person reviews can take place*

 You can also do in-person code reviews where the reviewer asks questions and the